Conflict is at the heart of all stories. These are six of the story conflicts possible in your book:

 A conflict in a book is a situation or meeting between characters that results in challenge and opposition.
 Conflict, such as a power struggle between a hero (or protagonist) and villain (or antagonist) is arguably the most important element in fiction because without conflict there is no movement and no narrative drive.

 A lack of conflict in stories is a common error among beginning writers.
 A writer will often painstakingly develop a setting and characters and then produce a story that is almost entirely lacking in conflict.
 One way to avoid this error is to outline your novel, and another is to get feedback on story scenes and conflicts.
 However, Outside of the most experimental approach to literature, all novels need a major conflict as well as smaller conflicts along the way.
+(Pro tip: It’s easier to build in conflict naturally when your scenes are structured well – download our free guide to starting, developing and ending scenes here.)

 Throughout the study of literature, there have been numerous attempts to codify the conflicts that can appear in fiction.
 In school, students are often taught that the main conflicts in literature are “man against man,” “man against nature” or “man against self.”
 Of course, these types of conflicts can involve women as well.
 However, others argue that this list is incomplete.
 Some have pointed out that a protagonist can also be in conflict with society.
 Genre fiction arguably creates another set of conflicts.
 A person might be in conflict against supernatural forces or against technology.